-Last Updated on January 21, 2022 by Victor Queiroz
+Last Updated on January 14, 2023 by Maryam Siddiqui

 Moving abroad is a bold move.
 Still, in the last few years, thousands of people from all over the world are choosing to relocate to Portugal.
 As the relocation process involves a great deal of decision-making, going on a scouting trip to Portugal is extremely helpful.

 But how can going on a trip help you plan your relocation?
 What exactly is a scouting trip, and what should you pay attention to before moving to Portugal?

 We’ve selected some excellent tips for expats moving to Portugal.
 So if you want to make sure you make the best relocation decisions ever, keep reading!

 Going on a scouting trip to Portugal before relocating

 Sometimes, the only way to make sure something is done right is by doing it yourself.
 You can read tons of articles about living in Portugal.
 Then you can ask ten people their opinions, and you’ll get ten different points of view.
 But either way, it is still not your own opinion.